doctorfree/MirrorImages/README.md

-These packages all depend upon the [MirrorCommandLine](https://gitlab.com/doctorfree/MirrorCommandLine) package which must be installed before installing any of these.
+These packages all depend upon the [MirrorCommandLine](https://gitlab.com/doctorfree/MirrorCommandLine) package which must be previously installed.

 To install MirrorCommandLine: